You were made for more.

 A total of 88 credit hours can be transferred from regionally accredited institutions.
 A maximum of 62 hours can be accepted from two-year institutions.
 Zero (remedial) level courses are not transferable.

-Below are the scheduled start dates for the Network Management program for Bethany and Tulsa.
+There currently are no scheduled start dates for the Network Management program for Bethany and Tulsa.
 New dates will be added as they are scheduled.